Lionk-Framework/Lionk-nrf-temperature/README.md

 # Zephyr BLE Temperature Sensor

-This project is a Zephyr-based Bluetooth Low Energy (BLE) application for Nordic Semiconductor (nRF) devices.
+This project is a Zephyr-based Bluetooth Low Energy (BLE) application for the Nordic Semiconductor nRF52840 dongle.
 It reads temperature and battery level, then transmits the data via BLE.

 [![Build](https://github.com/Lionk-Framework/Lionk-nrf-temperature/actions/workflows/build.yml/badge.svg)](https://github.com/Lionk-Framework/Lionk-nrf-temperature/actions/workflows/build.yml)

+---

+## Hardware Requirements

+This application is designed for and tested on the **Nordic Semiconductor nRF52840 Dongle** (PCA10059).
+The dongle provides:

+- nRF52840 SoC with Bluetooth 5.0 support
+- USB connector for power and programming
+- Built-in temperature sensor and battery monitoring capabilities
+- Compact form factor suitable for IoT applications

 ---